 This leaves farmers with an unenviable choice: waste precious resources, or create damaging clouds of dust, which can lead to mite production on local almond trees.

 A Smart and Safe Solution

-Though the current situation in California has become increasingly tense, it’s an issue that could be inexpensively resolved with the help of Midwest Industrial Supply, Inc. For four decades, they have helped operators reduce their water consumption and eliminate dust.
+Though the current situation in California has become increasingly tense, it’s an issue that could be inexpensively resolved with the help of Midwest Industrial Supply, Inc. For four decades, we have helped operators reduce their water consumption and eliminate dust.

 For California farms, employing Midwest’s line of cutting-edge dust control products is both a productive and cost-effective solution.
-Their EnviroKleen® synthetic dust control solution uses a Boeing-certified formula to bind roadway dust particles and prevent their escape.
+Our EnviroKleen® synthetic dust control solution uses a Boeing-certified formula to bind roadway dust particles and prevent their escape.
 It uses no water, reduces the need for gravel road grading, and will not harm local agriculture.
 Indeed, it is the most environmentally safe dust control solution on the market.

 Whether the job is a rural one-lane road or 450 miles of farmland byways, the quality of Midwest’s products and customer service remains the same.
-Check out their site today to learn more about Midwest and how they’re working to make a difference for small industry operators with limited resources.
+Check out their site today to learn more about Midwest and how we’re working to make a difference for small industry operators with limited resources.